-- a person or entity that maintains an account and/or has a business relationship with the bank; - one on whose behalf the account is maintained (i.e. the beneficial owner).
-[Ref: Government of India Notification dated February 12, 2010 Rule 9, sub-rule (1A) of PMLA Rules 'Beneficial Owner' means the natural person who ultimately owns or controls a client and or the person on whose behalf a transaction is being conducted, and includes a person who exercise ultimate effective control over a juridical person] - beneficiaries of transactions conducted by professional intermediaries, such as Stock Brokers, Chartered Accountants, Solicitors etc. as permitted under the law, and - any person or entity connected with a financial transaction which can pose significant reputational or other risks to the bank, say, a wire transfer or issue of a high value demand draft as a single transaction.
+- a person or entity that maintains an account and/or has a business relationship with the bank; - one on whose behalf the account is maintained (i.e. the beneficial owner);

+- beneficiaries of transactions conducted by professional intermediaries, such as Stock Brokers, Chartered Accountants, Solicitors etc. as permitted under the law, and - any person or entity connected with a financial transaction which can pose significant reputational or other risks to the bank, say, a wire transfer or issue of a high value demand draft as a single transaction.

-2 Guidelines
+2. Guidelines